Mary-Gichana/Cli-Meal-planner/README.md

     Manage Meal Categories Menu

-    1. Add Category:Enter the name of the category to create a new meal category.
+    1. Add Category:select this if you want to add a meal category, you will be prompted to Enter the name of the category.
-    2. Delete Category:Enter the name of the category you want to delete from the list.
+    2. Delete Category:select this if you want to delete a meal category, you will be prompted to Enter the name of the category you want to delete from the list.
-    3. List Categories:View all existing meal categories along with their IDs.
+    3. List Categories:select this if you want to View all existing meal categories along with their IDs.
-    4. Find Category by ID:Enter a specific ID to retrieve the details of the corresponding meal category.
+    4. Find Category by ID:select this if you want to find a category by its id, you will be prompted to Enter a specific ID to retrieve the details of the corresponding meal category.
-    5. Go Back:Return to the main menu.
+    5. Go Back:select this if you want to Return to the main menu.

     If you select Manage Meals, the following options are displayed: